roseengineering/blueshunt/README.md

 high-side current sensor using Micropython on a ESP32.
 The app uses the nRF UART BLE serivce to send its readings over BLE.

-These reading are also printed to the terminal so if you don't want to use BLE you can connect to the ESP32 Micropython console instead.
+In addition these reading are printed to the terminal so if you don't want to use BLE you can connect to the ESP32 Micropython console instead.

 This repo also contains a libary for reading